The virial theorem and the Price equation: Evolutionary theory and Newtonian mechanics

 \section{Evolutionary theory and Newtonian mechanics}

 The {\em dynamical interpretation} of evolutionary theory posits a correspondence between theories of evolution and Newtonian mechanics \cite{elliott1984nature, hitchcock2014evolutionary}.
 In this framework, notions such as selection or mutation in biology are associated to forces in physics \cite{elliott1984nature}.
-The identical form of equations (\ref{eq:contprice}) and (\ref{eq:virialprice}) can constrain such associations and clarify the subsequent analogies.
+The identical form of equations (\ref{eq:contprice}) and (\ref{eq:virialprice}) can constrain such associations and clarify subsequent analogies.
 For example, although the standard form of the virial theorem in (\ref{eq:virialfull}) is an energy equation, equation (\ref{eq:virialprice}) is a velocity equation, which in biology translates to rates of change of biological quantities.
 Furthermore, rate of change of a trait or phenotype, i.e., $\frac{d}{dt} \mathbb{E}({\bf z}(t))$ in equation (\ref{eq:contprice}) or the finite difference $\Delta {\bf \overline{z}}(t)$ in equation (\ref{eq:discreteprice}), corresponds to the momentum-averaged bulk velocity of a collection of physical objects.
-The remaining terms in each equation similarly have physical meaning in the context of classical mechanics in equation (\ref{eq:virialprice}), or evolutionary biology in equation (\ref{eq:discreteprice}).
-Table \ref{tab:glossary} shows a list of variables, their meaning in classical mechanics, and their meaning in evolutionary biology.
+The remaining terms in each equation similarly have physical meaning in the context of classical mechanics in equation (\ref{eq:virialprice}), or biology in equation (\ref{eq:discreteprice}).